 - -The confidentiality protections for executive session belong to the board as a whole, not an individual member.
-Only the board can waive attorney client privileges. - -The information distributed in executive session is also not public information until the board takes final action - -A board should be well-trained with regard to confidential information and executive session discussions.
+Only the board can waive attorney client privileges. - -The information distributed in executive session is also not public information - -A board should be well-trained with regard to confidential information and executive session discussions.